davidclin/my-cheatsheet/README.md

 Start from root directory and issue:
 $ sudo du -sh /*

 To show hidden files,
 $ du -cksh .[!.]* * |sort -h

+Change into suspect directory and repeat command until you find source of large files.

 Or, install ncdu
 $ sudo apt-get install ncdu
 $ cd /  (navigate to root directory so you can search entire drive)